medhanshgupta/Experiment-7/README.md

     Output: Print the count.
     End.

-    7. Search Element in a List (Linear Search)
+    7. Search Element in a List
     Start
     Initialize: Define a list nums and get a key to search from the user.
     Iteration: Start a loop to check each index i of the list.